 A birder can enter data by birding locations that are "hotspots" already in the eBird system or new places that are marked and labeled.
 Finding and marking your birding locations is as easy as using Google maps.

-All birders need to have to submit their data is a specific location, date, how long your birded, area surveyed (if in a confined area and can be estimated) or distance covered via roads, and number of birds of each species observed.
+All birders need to submit their data as a specific location, date, how long you birded, the area surveyed (if in a confined area and can be estimated) or distance covered via roads, and a number of birds of each species observed.
 You can enter an X for species observed where numbers were not recorded.

 A birder can view all their observations in a variety of manners, including by country, state, county, location, species, month, date, year, etc.

 Birders can view all observations of species at the state, county, or hotspot level, including histograms of general abundance of the birds at the location.

 The new eBird County Birding project promotes birding in areas not typically considered great places for birding.
-This program is important to getting a better understanding of bird abundance and distribution away from typical birding areas.
+This program is important to get a better understanding of bird abundance and distribution away from typical birding areas.

 "Hotspots" and other locations in eBird